DFE-Digital/service-manual-drafts/content/index.md

 Our content design community is not restricted to the profession and we join up with our colleagues across other professions too.

-This is not an L&D tool – we have the [Trello toolkit](https://trello.com/b/DwkYOqDi/content-design-toolkit-in-beta) for that.
+This is not an L&D tool, we have the [Trello toolkit](https://trello.com/b/DwkYOqDi/content-design-toolkit-in-beta) for that.

-This is not a professional development or support resource – we have [the content design community](https://trello.com/b/lsijeDj5/dfe-content-designers-community) for that.
+This is not a professional development or support resource, we have [the content design community](https://trello.com/b/lsijeDj5/dfe-content-designers-community) for that.

-This is not a form of induction – we have the Civil Service induction for that, and you should also have a team induction.
+This is not a form of induction, we have the Civil Service induction for that, and you should also have a team induction.
 Speak to your line manager.

 ## Content design in government